 There are several objectives behind understanding the upset rate and the contribution of these different categories.
 First, one wants to understand all the possible mechanisms for the introduction of errors in the performance of a user's function.
-Second, to understand the severity of the upset problem, one needs an understanding of both the upset frequency and the consequence of the upsets that occur on These determine the cost of the system function. implementing mitigation measures and where they are most effectively directed.
-As an example, this work is for a remote sensing application which uses the FPGA to analyze sensor data.
-Upsets may be more tolerable in this application than for a spacecraft control function.
-Implementing redundancy may come at the cost of consuming 3 times the available FPGA resources available in each device.
+Second, to understand the severity of the upset problem, one needs an understanding of the both frequency and consequence.
+These determine the cost of implementing mitigation measures and where they are most effectively directed.